dalofeco/ErieGarbage/README.md

 # DEMO
 A demo of the application can be found at https://eg.dalofeco.com

+# Deployment Notes
+- The HTML directory should be configured as the root directory for the Apache web server.
+- In UNIX systems, the user or group under which Apache runs should be given read and write permissions of the store directory.

 ## Team Members:
 - Daniel Lopez (Me)
 - Mason Toy